munificent/craftinginterpreters/book/resolving-and-binding.md

 they *didn't* know it existed, they probably don't intend to overwrite the previous one.

-We can detect this statically while resolving:
+We can detect this mistake statically while resolving:

 ^code duplicate-variable (1 before, 1 after)